 Teaching and mentoring Marquette journalism students as tomorrow’s journalists, steeped in the importance of servant leadership through their profession.

-Reinforcing the principles of self-governance and self-accountability among students.
+Reinforcing the principles of self-accountability among students.

 Marquette is a Catholic and Jesuit institution located in the heart of Milwaukee, Wisconsin.
 We challenge our more than 12,000 students, 111,000 alumni worldwide and 2,500 faculty and staff to inspire one another to do and be more.
 Our university celebrated 100 years of providing journalism education in 2010.